briandowns/librattler/README.md

 ### Individually Required Flags

-Mark a single flag as mandatory. rattler_c errors before calling `run` if it is not provided.
+Mark a single flag as mandatory. rattler errors before calling `run` if it is not provided.

 ```c